 Anything can get infected

 At home, a tiny cut is nothing to worry about.
 Stop the bleeding and let it be.
 I rarely apply neosporin or even put on a band-aid.
 In Africa, this strategy is problematic.
 In northwest Benin, I got a small cut (maybe 2cm) on my leg.
 I did nothing to treat the cut, thinking it was too small to be worrisome.
 After two days, my leg had become severely infected.
 In fact, from my knee to my foot, it was like touching a piece of jello.
 By the time I got back to Accra, I needed an IV of antibiotics.
-Shortly thereafter I was taking oral antibiotics and receiving shots in my ass twice a day (part of the reason I had a complicated regiment was because I am allergic to penicillin).
+Shortly thereafter I was taking oral antibiotics and receiving shots in my ass twice a day (part of the reason I had a complicated regimen was because I am allergic to penicillin).
 I was in bed for three weeks – putting my leg in any position other than horizontal was extremely painful.
 All of this because I didn’t clean a cut.

 Coartem is your best friend